Berlin Blockade: Background (1945 – mid-1948)

-The red area of Germany (above) is Soviet-controlled East Germany.
+The red area of Germany is Soviet-controlled East Germany.
 German territory east of the Oder-Neisse line (light beige) was ceded to Poland, while a portion of the easternmost section of Germany East Prussia, Königsberg, was annexed by the USSR, as the Kaliningrad Oblast.

 Potsdam Agreement and division of Berlin

-From 17 July to 2 August 1945, the victorious Allies reached the Potsdam Agreement on the fate of postwar Europe, calling for the division of defeated Germany, west of the Oder-Neisse line, into four temporary occupation zones each one controlled by one of the four occupying Allied powers: the United States, the United Kingdom, France and the Soviet Union (thus re-affirming principles laid out earlier by the Yalta Conference).
-These zones were located roughly around the then-current locations of the allied armies.
-All four zones would be treated as single economic unit through the Allied Control Council (consisting of the military governors of each zone) located in Berlin.
+From 17 July to 2 August 1945, the victorious Allies signed the Potsdam Agreement on the fate of postwar Europe, calling for the division of defeated Germany, west of the Oder–Neisse line, into four temporary occupation zones, each controlled by one of the four occupying Allied powers: the United States, the United Kingdom, France and the Soviet Union (thus re-affirming principles already given by the Yalta Conference).
+These zones were roughly aligned with the locations of the allied armies.
+All four zones would be treated as a single economic unit through the Allied Control Council (consisting of the military governors of each zone) located in Berlin.
 Berlin was also divided into four occupation zones, despite the city's location, 100 mi inside Soviet-controlled eastern Germany.
 The United States, United Kingdom, and France controlled western portions of the city, while Soviet troops controlled the eastern sector.

-Each military governor had ultimate authority in his zone which meant the Allied Control Council had to have unanimous agreement.
+Each military governor had ultimate authority in his zone which meant the Allied Control Council required unanimous agreement.
 The Allied Western powers never explicitly agreed with the Soviet Union that they had right of access to Berlin.
 There was only a verbal agreement between Marshal Georgi K. Zhukov, the Soviet commander in Germany, General Lucius D. Clay, Commander in Chief, United States Forces in Europe, and Sir Robert Weeks, representative of the British government.
 On 30 November 1945, the Allied Control Council in Berlin approved the only written agreement regarding transportation to Berlin from the West.
-This gave allowance for three 20-mile-wide air corridors between the city and West Germany for French, British and American planes.
+This allowed three 20-mile-wide air corridors between the city and West Germany for French, British and American planes.
 Also stipulated in the agreement was for Berlin airspace to be controlled by a four-power Air Safety Centre.

-In the eastern zone, the Soviet authorities forcibly unified the Communist Party of Germany and Social Democratic Party (SPD) in the Socialist Unity Party ("SED"), claiming at the time that it would not have a Marxist–Leninist or Soviet orientation.
+In the eastern zone, the Soviet authorities forcibly unified the Communist Party of Germany and Social Democratic Party (SPD) in the Socialist Unity Party ("SED"), claiming that it would not have a Marxist–Leninist or Soviet orientation.
 The SED leaders then called for the "establishment of an anti-fascist, democratic regime, a parliamentary democratic republic" while the Soviet Military Administration suppressed all other political activities.
 Factories, equipment, technicians, managers and skilled personnel were removed to the Soviet Union.